rxrevu/workstation-setup/README.md

 Select all the settings and hit `Ok`, RubyMine will then prompt you to restart (it is wise to do so).

+### GitHub SSH Setup

+While this repository is public and can be cloned with HTTPS, most of the repos at RxRevu are not.
+You will want to [set up SSH and connect it to GitHub](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) so that you can clone with SSH.

 ### AWS Credential Setup
 **Note:** Requires staging/prod and sandbox AWS credentials Change `aws_access_key_id`s and `aws_secret_access_key`s in